pierfied/Chronos/README.md

 ### "indep_normal" Test
 Tests the sampler by sampling from an independent multivariate normal distribution.
 Should produce a plot of the log-likelihoods and a corner plot of the parameters with the true values indicated.

-Run in the 'test/indep_normal' directory:
+Run from the 'test/indep_normal' directory:
 ```
 python indep_normal.py
 ```